-Management believes that it is able to maintain its core mineral rights in good standing for the next 12 month period.
-The Company is continually seeking opportunities for additional funding and has reasonable expectation that it will succeed in raising additional funds when necessary.
-However, there can be no assurance that the Company will obtain the required additional financial resources or achieve positive cash flows.
-If the Company is unable to obtain adequate additional financing, it will need to curtail its expenditures further until additional funds can be raised through financing activities.
+The Company will need to seek additional financing to meet its exploration and development objectives.
+The Company has a reasonable expectation that additional funds will be available when necessary to meet ongoing exploration and development costs.
+However, there can be no assurance that the Company will continue to be able to obtain additional financial resources or will achieve profitability or positive cash flows.
+If the Company is unable to obtain adequate additional financing, the Company will be required to re-evaluate its planned expenditures until additional funding can be raised through financing activities.
+These factors indicate the existence of a material uncertainty that casts significant doubt about the Company's ability to continue as a going concern.

-These Financial Statements do not include any adjustments to the amounts and classification of assets and liabilities that may be necessary should the Company be unable to continue as a going concern.
+These Financial Statements do not include any adjustments to the recoverability and classification of recorded asset amounts and classification of liabilities that may be necessary should the Company be unable to continue as a going concern.